ZachGoldberg/zachsLapRender/README.md

 TODO:
- Store offsets in some kind of config / preference file so I dont have to do it everytime during testing...
+ - Store offsets in some kind of config / preference file so I dont have to do it everytime during testing...
+ - Render (# CPU) videos at once, make this an optional flag

+Google Client ID: 767886164356-3sp661b4gk9o6kmdn06pqqrf708p5c3b.apps.googleusercontent.com